Delay Update in determinant quantum Monte Carlo: Method

-where $G(\tau,\tau) = \left(I + B(\tau,0)B(\beta,\tau) \right)^{-1}$ is the equal-time Green's function.
-To keep the notation succinct, we will omit the subscript ${\bm{s}}$ for both $G$ and $B$ matrices when necessary.
-We assume $\Delta$ is a sparse matrix with only $k$ non-zero elements and they are all in the diagonal.
-We can obtain this form usually for local interactions.
-We denote the position of $k$ non-zero elements as $x_1$, $x_2$ $\cdots$ $x_k$.
-Due to the sparse nature of $\Delta$, the determinant ratio can be simplified to
+To keep the notations succinct, we will omit the explicit dependence on ${\bm{s}}$ and $\bm{s}'$ for $G_{\bm{s}}$ , $\Delta(\bm{s},\bm{s}')$, $B_{\bm{s}}$ and all other related matrices.
+We only add back the explicit dependence when necessary.
+We assume $\Delta$ is a sparse matrix with only $k$ non-zero elements, all of which are located on the diagonal for general cases including the Hubbard model.
+We can obtain this form usually for local interactions by unitary transformations.
+We denote the positions on the lattice in real place of the $k$ non-zero elements as $x_1, x_2, \ldots, x_k$.
+Due to the sparse nature of $\Delta$, using the Sylvester's determinant theorem, the determinant ratio can be simplified to